anshumandas/get-flutter-fire/README.md

      * Approach 2 - (Hack) send a create request with suffix ".verify" added in email when button clicked.
 Use the server side beforeCreate to catch this and send verification mail
        * Note that the Server side beforeCreate function can also bypass user creation till verification but the user record (esp password) needs to be stored anyways, so bypassing user creation is not a good idea.
 Instead, we should use the verified tag in subsequent processing
        * Sending emails from server side is possible but by using the web client SDK.
-5. TODO: Other Items

-   * TODO: Using autocomplete for emails is throwing error log in terminal.
-No impact but need to fix when all is done.
-   * TODO: Add a job that removes all unverified users after a while automatically.
-This could be useful if you were victim of bot attacks, but adding the Recaptcha is better precaution.
-See [https://stackoverflow.com/questions/67148672/how-to-delete-unverified-e-mail-addresses-in-firebase-authentication-flutter/67150606#67150606]
-6. Added Roles of Buyer and Seller.
+5. Added Roles of Buyer and Seller.

    1. Added Access level in increasing order of role order => Buyer then Seller then Admin
    2. Created Navigation for each of Admin, Buyer, Seller screens